MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 ```

 In the previous example, I've sorted the results by the Verb column.
 The Group column gives you an
 idea of how these verbs are used.
-The reason it's important to choose an approved verb in PowerShell
+It's important to choose an approved verb in PowerShell when
-is once the functions are added to a module, the module will generate a warning message if you
+functions are added to a module.
+The module generates a warning message at load time if you choose
-choose an unapproved verb.
-That warning message will make your functions look unprofessional.
+an unapproved verb.
+That warning message makes your functions look unprofessional.
+Unapproved verbs
-Unapproved verbs also limit the discoverability of your functions.
+also limit the discoverability of your functions.

-## A Simple function
+## A simple function

 A function in PowerShell is declared with the function keyword followed by the function name and
 then an open and closing curly brace.
 The code that the function will execute is contained within